Anne Coffin Hanson

 Anne Coffin Hanson (December 12, 1921 – September 3, 2004) was an American art historian.
-She was the first female to be hired as a fully tenured professor, serve as president of the College Art Association, and department chair at Yale University.
+She was the first woman to be hired as a fully tenured professor, serve as president of the College Art Association, and department chair at Yale University.

 Early life and education

-Coffin Hanson was born on December 12, 1921, in Larchmont, New York, to Episcopal minister Francis Joseph Coffin and mother Annie Coffin.
+Coffin Hanson was born on December 12, 1921, in Larchmont, New York, to Episcopal minister Francis Joseph Howells Coffin and mother Annie Roulhac Coffin.
 She then attended the University of Southern California for her bachelor of fine arts degree in painting and married Warfield Garson before graduating.
 As she began having children with Garson, Coffin Hanson lectured at Wagner College.
 She studied at the Arts Students League in New York City between 1944 and 1945 and enrolled at the University of North Carolina at Chapel Hill for her master's degree in painting.

 Upon completing her MFA, and divorcing her first husband, Coffin Hanson taught at Princeton Day School between 1952 and 1955 and at the University of Buffalo.
 Due to her background in painting, she accepted a tentative teaching assistant position at Bryn Mawr College's graduate school while also learning Italian to complete a study in Florence for her PhD thesis on Jacopo della Quercia's Fonte Gaia.